 - Whether you have had a previous heart attack

 - How well certain heart disease treatments, such as a pacemaker, are working

 You may need an ECG if you have any of the following signs and symptoms:

 - Weakness, fatigue or a decline in ability to exercise

 The American Heart Association doesn't recommend using electrocardiograms to assess adults at low risk who don't have symptoms.
-But if you have a family history of heart disease, your doctor may suggest an electrocardiogram as a screening test, even if you have no symptoms.
+But if you have a family history of heart disease, your health care provider might suggest an electrocardiogram as a screening test, even if you have no symptoms.

-If your symptoms tend to come and go, they may not be captured during a standard ECG recording.
-In this case your doctor may recommend remote or continuous ECG monitoring.
+If symptoms tend to come and go, they may not be detected during a standard ECG recording.
+A health care provider might recommend remote or continuous ECG monitoring.
 There are several different types.

 - Holter monitor.
 A Holter monitor is a small, wearable device that records a continuous ECG, usually for 24 to 48 hours.